Şirin Hatun: Life

 According to Turkish tradition, all princes were expected to work as provincial governors as a part of their training.
 In 1467–68, Şirin accompanied Abdullah, when was sent to Manisa, and then to Trabzon in early 1470s.
 In 1480, the two returned to Manisa, and following the 1481 succession struggle to Konya.

 The Sultan had granted her the village of Emakin in Mihaliç.
-She endowed two schools, one in Bursa, and the another in Mihaliç.
+She endowed two schools, one in Bursa, and the other in Mihaliç.
 She also built two mosques, one in Eynesil, and the other known as "Hatuniye Mosque" located inside Trabzon Castle in 1470.
 For her endowments, she allocated the villages of Kabacaağaç and Kadi in Şile, as well as four existing mills on Koca Dere Creek in Şile.

 After the death of Şehzade Abdullah in 1483, Şirin retired to Bursa.
-In retirement, she built a tomb for Abdullah, in which she and her daughter were too buried at their death.
+In retirement, she built a tomb for Abdullah, in which she and her granddaughter were also buried upon their death.